How do I begin my research?

 I need to organize my time!

 When conducting a research project, it is important to organize your time to accomplish steps in the project.
-The Research Project Calculator will aid you in the research process from start to finish including creating a timeline for you!
+The Remember the Milk app will help you remember when to do an important task, whether it is school-related or extracurricular.
+This app is free for any iOS or Android device, Chromebook, or Kindle.

 World Book Student